 At that time, there were really no other options.
 I had ridden a bike with a fairly common and cheap “tube within a tube” style that is frequently found on the less-expensive bikes sold at big box stores.
-This style definitely helped, but it’s feel was very disappointing for me, and I actually added a large cruiser seat that had two large springs built into it to help the inadequate performance.
+This style definitely helped, but it’s feel was very disappointing for me, and I actually added a large cruiser seat that had two large springs built into it to help the seatposts’ performance.

 Fast forward to now, and I have seen several new models with a variety of clever suspension designs that expand on the concept, providing more options.
+[2016 edit: if you still want this type of suspension seat-post, the best quality units in this style are from “Satori“]

 First up is a seatpost that is sadly not in production any more.
 It had FOUR INCHES of travel! and riders who liked it said it not only had the longest travel ever put on a seatpost, its compression was very progressive (softer at the top of the stroke, firmer near the bottom).
 Because of the shape and orientation of the parallel links, the seat travel direction swings down and to the rear.